Buying Tickets to Falmouth

 This pretty riverside village has a picturesque harbour and small fishing fleet as well as plenty of walks and attractions to keep you entertained for a couple of hours.

-St Mawes castle has stunning views and beautiful gardens to explore and is well worth a visit.
+St Mawes castle (prebook to visit) has stunning views and beautiful gardens to explore and is well worth a visit.

 Both castles were built at the time of Henry VIII and were part of a series of fortresses protecting against invasion from the Spanish.